 The Dorcy Cancer Center is certified by the American College of Surgeon's Commission on Cancer, a national credentialing organization for cancer programs.
 You may want to learn more about the role of the surgeon in cancer treatment.

 Chemotherapy is the use of medications to kill cancer cells.
 The purpose of chemotherapy is to shrink a tumor.
 Some tumors may disappear completely and others will reduce in size so that symptoms caused by the tumor may subside.
 Newer types of chemotherapy are available, such as "targeted" molecular therapies.
 Biotherapies use proteins, such as monoclonal antibodies, to treat tumors.
 The occurrence and types of side effects are specific to individual medications.
 Chemotherapy is given in the vein most of the time, but some is given by mouth or by muscle injection.

 Newer "supportive" medications have been developed and are used to control nausea and to combat fatigue and the potential for infection from lowered blood counts.
 All of your questions should be discussed with your medical oncologist, a physician who specializes in treating cancer with medications, before you begin treatment.
 Patient guides for certain treatments are available on the website for the American Society of Clinical Oncology.
-A more extensive site for patients and families to find information about cancer treatments is the ASCO-sponsored website People Living With Cancer.

 Hormonal therapy is the use of hormones (natural or synthetic) that can affect the growth of cancers.
 Examples include Tamoxifen, anastrozole or letrozole for breast cancer and leuprolide for prostate cancer.